• Learning Center

 IT Help Desk IT Service Desk

-Consists of support tools that are designed to troubleshoot and provide solutions quickly.
+Use support tools designed for troubleshooting, ticketing, and rapid issue resolution.
 Consists of comprehensive tools and processes that help manage the full lifecycle of IT services of a business.

-In summary, both IT help desks and IT service desks can assist end-users with resolving technical problems.
+In summary, both IT help desks and IT service desks support users and resolve technical issues.

 Ticketing system